 The Plough Harborne has always been inventive with their food and drink offerings, and last summer saw the launch of their Boca Grande Tacos summer pop-up menu.
 After some careful research of the best Tacos in London, this has been re-launched for 2018 with a cool Plough pop-up twist.
 Winter brings more inventive pop-ups from the likes of Eat Vietnam who have also featured in the infamous Lord Clifden garden (worth keeping an eye on their garden pop-ups too!).

-Other joints to consider when wishing to indulge in Birmingham’s quality street food snacks and snifters are The Bull’s Head (Indian inspired street food with a British twist), The Meat Shack (burger heaven), Baked in Brick (wood-fired pizza), Otoro Sushi (Bullring Indoor Markets), Raja Monkey (Solihull & Hall Green), Bone Head (burgers & chicken), Indian Brewery (ace beers & awesome fish n’ chips), Rebel Chicken (funky king of the wings), The Plough Harborne (tasty summer taco garden menu & winter pop-ups), Bodega (not quite street food but nearly – South American style).
-Also keep an eye out for the incredible slow cooked meats of Andy’s Low ‘N’ Slow which pops up in various establishments around the city and the authentic All Greek who are now trying their hand too.
+Other joints to consider when wishing to indulge in Birmingham’s quality street food snacks and snifters are The Meat Shack (burger heaven), Baked in Brick (wood-fired pizza), Otoro Sushi (Bullring Indoor Markets), Raja Monkey (Solihull & Hall Green), Bone Head (burgers & chicken), Indian Brewery (ace beers & awesome fish n’ chips), The Plough Harborne (tasty summer taco garden menu & winter pop-ups), Bodega (not quite street food but nearly – South American style) and the authentic All Greek who are now trying their hand too.